AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

   infinite* »,

-- may have a *hurdle cost*, which will then be well taken into account in the economic optimization of **Antares-Xpansion**,
+- may have a *hurdle cost*, which will then be well taken into account in the economic optimization of Antares-Xpansion,

-- may be subject to binding constraints - provided that the ANTARES version used is at least v6.1.3 - which will be well taken into account in the simulations of system operation.
+- may be subject to binding constraints - provided that the Antares version used is at least v6.1.3 - which will be well taken into account in the simulations of system operation.
 These constraints can possibly be constructed by the Kirchhoff constraint generator